zemogle/darkmattersheep-hugo/content/blog/code-camp-cosmos.md

 Every kid at Camp Cosmos was familiar with the essence of each of these but applying them to quantities or actions was quite abstract for them initially.

-Like with all complex concepts I got the kids to be involved in a demo:
+Like with all complex concepts I got the kids to be involved in some demos to help explain them:

 One kid was in an action in a **LOOP**.
 Each time they passed another kid, the logic gate they had a question to ask: can I walk straight on, or is the logic gate kid's hand **LESS THAN** my height. **IF** it is **THEN** reverse direction, otherwise or **ELSE** continue walking in a loop.